Close Menu

 HIRE US TO HELP YOU WIN SSDI & SSI BENEFITS

 Contacting us is free and we do not charge an attorney fee unless we win your case.
 Doesn’t that sound like a relief after a divorce?
 Our firm is one of the best Social Security law firms in the country.
-We are known as one of the best Social Security law firms in Las Vegas, Nevada.
-Additionally, we are known as the top SSDI firm in Salt Lake City, Utah.
-We have won over $100 million in both ongoing and back benefits.
-Many of those SSDI and SSI cases have been for severe back conditions and chronic back pain.
+We are one of the best Social Security law firms in Las Vegas, Nevada.
+Additionally, we are the top SSDI firm in Salt Lake City, Utah.
+We have won over $100 million in both ongoing and past due SSD benefits.

-The lawyers at Cannon Disability Law are also members of the National Organization of Social Security Claimant’s Representatives (NOSSCR).
-Learn more about Utah SSD benefitsNevada SSDI Information can also be found on this website.
-If you are from California, then our website has California SSD benefits information.
+You can learn about Utah SSD benefitsNevada SSDI Information is also available.
+If you are from California, then we have California SSD benefits information.
 Additionally, we have SSDI and SSI benefits information for Idaho and Colorado SSD benefits.
 However, we can represent you no matter where you live.

 Facebook Twitter LinkedIn